Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-1.md

 ### Output

 Now run `npm run create-component` and answer the questions as above.
-You should see a directory inside components folder which contains component boilerplate (commonly shared component code we can build on top of).
+You should see a directory inside the `components` folder which contains component boilerplate (commonly shared component code we can build on top of).

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/example-init-output.png" />